Dodgers vs. Mets Player Props Betting Odds

 Betts Stats

-- Betts hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .400 with three doubles, four home runs, four walks and six RBI.
+- Betts has recorded a base hit in four games in a row.
+In his last five games he is batting .364 with three doubles, three home runs, two walks and six RBI.

 Betts Recent Games